-Description Measures The Yaskawa Group has business bases in 30 countries and provides products and services to customers on a daily basis.
+2000 The Yaskawa Group has business bases in 30 countries and provides products and services to customers on a daily basis.
 Changes in international relations, as well as social and environmental changes and changes in laws and regulations that result from changes in international relations, may have an impact on our business activities.
 In particular, Yaskawa Group's operating results and financial condition may be affected when development, production, logistics, and sales activities are restricted, which hinder supplying products to customers by restrictions on exports and technology transfer and tariff increase in each country.
-We regularly monitor political and economic conditions and trends in laws and regulations in each region through our business bases and have established a system that enables us to quickly grasp the impact on our business.
-In addition, when a wide range of business activity risks arising from geopolitical risks is materialized, the company takes prompt initial responses through the Risk Management Committee at the headquarters and works to minimize damage by building an effective global incident response system in cooperation with each expert committee and the management committee.
+We regulation system the In ad from geo response and work response manager ularly monitor political and economic conditions and trends in laws and ons in each region through our business bases and have established a that enables us to quickly grasp the impact on our business.